pmndrs/zustand/docs/guides/tutorial-tic-tac-toe.md

 ```

 `Array(9).fill(null)` creates an array with nine elements and sets each of them to `null`.
 The
-`useSquaresStore` declares a `squares` state that's initially set to that array.
+`useGameStore` declares a `squares` state that's initially set to that array.
 Each entry in the
 array corresponds to the value of a square.
 When you fill the board in later, the squares array
 will look like this: